Dr Angeli Santos, Division of Psychiatry and Applied Psychology, School of Medicine

-The MSc Work and Organisation Psychology is delivered on a full-time basis over one year or part-time over two years.
+The MSc Work and Organisational Psychology is delivered on a full-time basis over one year or part-time over two years.
 It commences in late September each year.

 The course comprises 180 credits, split across 120 credits’ worth of core and optional taught modules and 60 credits for the Applied Research Project.